Coastal taipan: Venom

-Its venom contains primarily taicatoxin, a highly potent neurotoxin.

-A coastal taipan named Cyclone once gave 4.54 ml of wet venom straight out of the fangs.

 Treatment

 Early administration (within 2–6 hours of bite) of antivenom and intubation for respiratory paralysis are keystones of management, but a chance of a hypersensivity reaction exists following antivenom administration.
 Neurotoxic symptoms may be irreversible once established due to the presynaptic nature of their pathology.

 The first taipan-specific antivenom was developed in 1954.
 Before this, tiger snake antivenom was used, though it was of little benefit in taipan envenomation.

 Captivity

 David Fleay began breeding coastal taipans in 1958, work by Charles Tanner (1911–1996) and him in keeping them in captivity facilitated the production of antivenom.
 They have proven adaptable to captivity, though they are fast-growing and require food year-round.